zaoyang/30-days-of-vue/day-12/day-12.md

 # Vue Components - Props

+> Today, we'll discuss how **props** can help us pass data from parent components down to child components.

 In yesterday’s article, we created our first component (named `tweet-component`) as part of a mock twitter application.
 We went as far as having a list of these `tweet-component`‘s be rendered with only static information.

 <iframe src='../day-11/src/global-components-example/index.html'